alchemycloud/sifu-atom-plugin/README.md

-# PackageName language package
+# Sifu language package

-A short description of your language package.
+Sifu-DSL

+DSL specially designed for web and mobile developers Describe the backend and client side like you would describe it to your peer Say goodbye to incomplete and out of date specifications nobody reads